blackbaud/addin-tokenauthentication/README.md

-# SKY API addin tokenauthentication
+# SKY add-in tokenauthentication
-The addin-tokenauthentication library gives SKY APIdevelopers building SKY API add-ins in .NET the ability to validate user identity tokens.
+This library gives SKY API developers building SKY add-ins in .NET the ability to validate user identity tokens.

 # Installation

 This library is distributed as a NuGet package named [Blackbaud.Addin.tokenAuthentication](https://www.nuget.org/packages/Blackbaud.Addin.tokenAuthentication).

-# SKY API add-ins
+# SKY add-ins
-SKY API add-ins support a single-sign-on (SSO) mechanism that can be used to correlate the Blackbaud user with a user in the add-in's native system.
+SKY add-ins support a single-sign-on (SSO) mechanism that can be used to correlate the Blackbaud user with a user in the add-in's native system.

 Within the [Add-in Client JavaScript library](https://github.com/blackbaud/sky-api-addin), the AddinClient class provides a `getAuthtoken` function for getting a short-lived "user identity token" from the host page/application/SPA.
 This token is a signed value that is issued to the SKY API application and represents the Blackbaud user's identity.